mrbrant89/wokedissident/_posts/2025/04/2025-04-23-trump-tourism-war.md

 While Europe was popping champagne, the U.S. was strip-searching teenagers in Honolulu.

-Even worse, **Canada**, our neighbor and frequent visitor, stayed home.
-In 2024, Canadian visits to Florida were **down 20%** from 2019.
-By Q4, that drop hit **32%** <a href="https://flgov.com/eog/sites/default/files/shared/2025/02/Q4%202024%20Estimates%20Packet.pdf">[2]</a>.
-What’s the excuse?
+Even worse, **Canada**, our snowbird neighbor and economic lifeline, has stopped showing up.
+Spring break in Florida usually means a flood of Canadians escaping the cold—families, retirees, college kids.
+Not this year.
+In 2025, Canadian travel to Florida cratered.
+Advance airline bookings for the summer are **down over 70%** compared to 2024.
+And spring break? **A ghost town.**

+Toronto Pearson—one of the busiest airports in the world—had **a completely empty U.S. pre-clearance zone**.
+Dozens of immigration kiosks, not a single traveler in line.
+For those who can read the room, that looks a lot like a boycott.
+And the excuse?
 It’s not the weather.
+It’s not inflation.
+It’s the vibe.
+The growing fear that crossing into Trump’s America means risking your privacy, your plans—or your freedom.

 The numbers tell the story: Trump’s America is becoming a no-fly zone—not because people can’t come, but because they don’t want to.